 - Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date. - Level 2 Investments with inputs other than quoted prices included within Level 1 that are observable for an asset, either directly or indirectly. - Level 3 Investments classified as Level 3 have unobservable inputs and may require a degree of professional judgment.

-The following table summarizes the College's investments, including the Short-Term Investment Fund, within the fair value hierarchy at June 30, 2024:
+The following table summarizes the College's investments within the fair value hierarchy at June 30, 2024: